 - Store in a covered container at room temp for 2-3 days or in the fridge for up to a week.
 Freeze for longer term storage.

-What’s your favorite baking tips?
+What are your favorite baking tips?
 And are you a baker, a cook, or both?
 Share in the comments below.
 Happy baking everyone!